Reviews You Can Rely On

 Our Verdict

-The Bose QuietComfort earbuds deliver solid audio performance but fall short of other top-ranked earbuds, like the Bose QuietComfort Ultras.
-Their sound quality is enjoyable and impressive for the price, with warm bass tones, vibrant highs, and smooth mids.
+The Bose QuietComfort deliver solid audio performance but fall short of other top-rated earbuds, like the Bose QuietComfort Ultras.
+Their sound quality is enjoyable and impressive, with warm bass tones, vibrant highs, and smooth mids.
 Unfortunately, a slightly sculpted profile and occasional lack of clarity prevent them from achieving top-tier status.
 They are powerful, and handle dynamic shifts well, as shown in tracks like “Guilty As Sin” by Taylor Swift.
 Like most Bose models, their active noise cancellation is excellent, but their soundstage doesn't achieve the immersive cinematic quality of higher-tier models.
 And we can't forgive their connectivity issues.
 A bulky design that barely fits smaller ears doesn't help.
 For a more refined sound and less frustrating user experience, we recommend checking out the Bose QuietComfort II or Bose QuietComfort Ultra.
 They're worth the extra investment.

 REASONS TO BUY

-Excellent noise canceling for the price
+Excellent noise canceling

 Remarkable sound